 History of Serbia

-A traveller making his way through modern Serbia is impressed above all by the countless signs of its long and varied past.
-Present-day Serbia answers roughly to the ancient provinces of Moesia Prima, Dacia Mediterranea, and Dardania.
-During the great migrations in Europe (5th to 6th century) Serbian ancestors allegedly arrive to the Balkan Peninsula from several directions and settle in the wide area between four seas (Black, Adriatic, Aegean, and Ionian).
-The Serbian Medieval state of Rashka was founded on the space between the rivers of Ibar and Drina, West Morava and Tara.
+The Serbian Medieval state of Rashka existed in the Dinaric space between the rivers of Ibar and Drina, and the Adriatic and the West Morava and Tara rivers and the Kupa and Posavina area.
+Since the beginning of the Middle age, maybe even before, Serbs are present in the eastern areas of Pomoravlje, Timok and the mountainous Banat, and in the sought in the areas of Podrimlje up to Povardarje and in present day Albania, although there mixed with the other Slavs.
 It is on this location that the eldest Serbian feudal states Raška /Raschka, Rascia, Rassa /, later Serbia and Duklja, later Zeta or Montenegro, were formed that unified neighboring Serbian tribes into the main Medieval Serbian state in the Balkans where Eastern Orthodox Christianity was accepted in the 9th century.
 Raška is geographical area in SW Serbia named after the river of the same name.
-In the western sources (Venice, Italy, Vatican, Dubrovnik, Kotor, Germany and Hungary) the name of Rasciae (Raška), Regnum Rasciae (Kingdom of Raška) was accepted.
+In the western sources /Venice, Italy, Vatican, Dubrovnik, Kotor, Germany and Hungary/ the name of Rasciae /Raška/, Regnum Rasciae /Kingdom of Raška/ was accepted.
 This is how this area was called in western – Latin sources even in the time when the Serbian Medieval state extended its borders to the other Serbian and some neighboring states, during the reign of King Milutin and Tzar Dushan, in the 14th century.
-And later, until the end of the 19th century, this area and the wider region was known by the name of Raška, which was a synonim for Serbia, and Rascians for Serbs.
-In the Middle Ages Raška was one of the Serb zhupas whose zhupans since the beginning of the 12th century waged leadership of the Serb campaigns against Byzantine Empire instead of the fist Serb Statehood of Zeta, so the great zhupan Stefan Nemanja became the most powerful among the Serb nobelty at the beginning of the 12th century and created the state with its center at Ras, located near the present day of Novi Pazar.
+And later, until the end of the 19th century, this area and the wider region was known by the name of Raška, which was a synonym for Serbia, and Rascians for Serbs.
+In the Middle Ages Raška was one of the Serb zhupas whose zhupans since the beginning of the 12th century waged leadership of the Serb campaigns against Byzantine Empire instead of the fist Serb Statehood of Zeta, so the great zhupan Stefan Nemanja became the most powerful among the Serb aristocracy at the beginning of the 12th century and created the state with its center at Ras, located near the present day of Novi Pazar.
 Under Stefan Nemanja and his descendants from Nemanja’s statehood the Kingdom of Serbia has been established, which developed into the Serbian Kingdom in the 14th century.
-Stefan Nemanja – Stephen Nemanya, whom the Byzantine emperor recognized as grand zhupan -grand duke- of Serbia in 1159, founded Nemanyic Dynasty that ruled for two centuries.
+Stefan Nemanja – Stephen Nemanya, whom the Byzantine emperor recognized as grand zhupan -grand duke- of Serbia in 1159, founded Nemanide Dynasty that ruled for two centuries.
 His son and successor assumed the title king of all Serbia in 1217 with the pope’s blessing.
 However, the king’s brother, Sava, the first archbishop of Serbia, succeeded in having papal influence eliminated from the kingdom; in 1219 he won recognition from the patriarch of Constantinople of an autocephalous Serbian Orthodox Church.
 The Serbian Medieval kingdom was at first overshadowed by the rapid rise of the Bulgarian empire under Ivan II (Ivan Asen), but under King Stephen Dušan, who became king in 1331 and Tsar in 1346, Serbia of Nemanya Dynasty became the most powerful empire in the Balkan Peninsula, much of which it absorbed.

 Even among European states, Serbia was noted for its high economic, social, and cultural level.
 After Stephen’s death in 1355, however, the empire decayed and fell victim to the onslaught of the Ottoman Turks.
 The Serbs suffered defeat at the Maritsa River in 1371; that same year the last tsar, Stephen Urosh V, died without male issue.
 Place of the Maritza Battle in 1371, when the Serbian kings Vukasin and Ugljesa who led their armies clashed with the Turks was named the “Sirf-Sindugi” – “The Serbian defeat”.
 His successor, Lazar, contented himself with the title Prince of Serbia.
 Prince Lazar was slain in 1389 during the Battle of Kosovo Field in which the cream of Serbian nobility was massacred and the fate of independent Serbia sealed when the Serbian hero Lazar lost his kingdom to the Ottoman Turks, so Kosovo for Serbs, retains its symbolic significance.
 Prince Lazar’s son, Stephen Lazarevic, was allowed to rule (1389–1427) over a diminished and divided Serbia by Sultan Beyazid I, to whom he paid tribute.
 Although Despot Stefan Lazarevic and his successor, George Brankovich (reigned 1427–56), received the title despots /lords/ from the Byzantine Empire, the Turks gradually absorbed their lands.
 The quarrel over the Brankovich succession facilitated the complete annexation of Serbia by Sultan Muhammad II in 1459.
 Belgrade, then held by Hungary, fell to the Turks in 1521.
 During the centuries-long Turkish occupation of Serbia, national traditions and the memory of the Dušan’s empire were preserved by the Serbian Orthodox Church.